 Its excellent support center, which includes 24/7 live support options and a useful knowledge base, combined with its top-tier customer feedback scores, makes it one of the most reliable VoIP systems we’ve tested.

-Ooma boasts a streamlined interface, which makes it easy for us to carry out some VoIP tasks, including placing outbound calls and adding new contacts.
+Ooma boasts a streamlined interface, simplifying tasks like placing outbound calls and adding new contacts.
 We particularly enjoyed the “New Contact” form, which included a neat notes section for customizing your contacts.

 Check out our Ooma review for more information